-I can’t give this versatile, beautiful bowl for $25 enough praise.
-It is pretty enough to leave out on the counter to hold fruit, snacks, napkins, and an endless array.
-But it also works as a popcorn, salad or pasta bowl (when you’re not serving a crowd).
+I can’t give this versatile, beautiful bowl for under $30 enough praise.
+It is pretty enough to display on the counter and hold fruit, snacks, napkins, and more.
+Yet it also works as a popcorn, salad or pasta bowl (when you’re not serving a crowd).

 If your kitchen needs a round board for charcuterie or a pizza paddle, these reclaimed pine options with a vintage Italian look, are beautiful:

 Get ready for my favorite finds that hail from a surprising source!

 TARGET!
 Yep.
 These gorgeous, natural stone bowls (for dips, nuts, condiments, or at-the-ready spice blends as you see here on my counter).